sdayaneni/sdayaneni/README.md

 ### 👋 Hi, I'm Sid Dayaneni!

 I'm a Math & CS major at the University of Illinois at Urbana-Champaign.
 Below are a few links where you can find a little more about me and my work.
 Feel free to reach out at my email: **sd79@illinois.edu**.
+Thanks for stopping by!

 ## Links